Alee053/AI2048/timeline.md

 #### Story Relevance: Is this a key "plot point" in the project's story?
 Key Moment: This commit marked a major advancement in the project, transitioning from a DQN-based approach to a more sophisticated PPO agent.
 The introduction of modularity, comprehensive logging, and a visualizer significantly enhanced the project's structure and usability, setting the stage for more effective training and evaluation of the AI agent.

+* ### Fix #1 (Infinite Search Loop)
+**Date:** 05/05/2026

+#### The Goal: What was I trying to achieve with this change?
+Debug and fix a hard hang in the C++ Expectimax searcher where it would enter an infinite loop on specific board states.

+#### The Challenge: Was this harder or easier than I expected?
+Why?
+Extremely Hard: The bug was caused by a "perfect storm" of pure hash collisions in the Transposition Table and I/O blocking from debug logs.
+It required deep tracing of the search passes to realize that the searcher was losing its progress because two "hot" keys were fighting for the same bucket.

+#### The "Aha!"
+Moment: Did I learn or realize anything important?
+Aha!
+I realized that in a multi-pass deferred-batching searcher, the Transposition Table is not just an optimization—it's the primary mechanism for termination.
+If progress is overwritten, the searcher can loop forever.
+I also learned that 4-way associativity is a "magic number" for C++ performance, as it fits perfectly into a 64-byte cache line.

+#### Story Relevance: Is this a key "plot point" in the project's story?
+Key Breakthrough: This fix stabilized the C++/Python hybrid searcher, allowing it to scale to arbitrary depths without hanging.
+It also established the "C++ Searcher Development Guidelines" for future improvements.

 ---
 # Sources
 https://github.com/tsangwpx/ml2048/tree/main